Saving Old Scottish

 Scottish heritage varieties , or varieties which have originated elsewhere but which have been grown in Scotland for many centuries, are highlighted in red

-Price per tree - £25 each (except when priced separately.)
+Price per tree - £30 each (for most trees.)
 Prices of soft fruit bushes vary.

-We deliver trees across Scotland, as well as England, Ireland and Wales.
+We deliver trees across Scotland, as well as England and Wales.

 To get a full cost including carriage etc, send over your order and we will invoice with payment details.

 Alderman: A 1920’s Scottish variety, grafted from John Butterworth’s Collection, cooks to a sharp Puree

 Allington Pippin: Very nice eater - which I grow in Glasgow – very clean and scab resistant.
 Highly recommended as a quality eating apple for Scotland.